Democrats' $3T coronavirus relief bill is too small for some progressives

 "[T]he Senate must improve this legislation if we are to adequately address the two most urgent needs facing working families right now: health care and economic security," Sanders said in a statement.

-The leaders of the House Progressive Caucus are also pushing for revisions of the bill and have unsuccessfully sought to delay the legislation.
+The leaders of the House Progressive Caucus are also pushing for revisions of the bill and have sought to delay a vote on the legislation.
+Progressive leaders are discussing the best strategy to force House Speaker Nancy Pelosi to pull the bill from the floor Friday and allow them to make revisions.
+One consideration is for progressives to vote against the rule that kicks off the debate in House.

+Rep. Ro Khanna, D-Calif., said he'll support the progressive caucus strategy, but "I'm hoping it won't come to that and the leadership will listen."

 Reps.
-Pramila Jayapal, D-Wash., and Mark Pocan, D-Wis., sent House Speaker Nancy Pelosi a letter on Tuesday asking the Friday vote be tabled for next week.
+Pramila Jayapal, D-Wash., and Mark Pocan, D-Wis., already sent Pelosi a letter on Tuesday asking the Friday vote be tabled for next week.
 The letter, obtained by Fox News, said the extra time is needed so members can review the legislation and offer "any amendments that might be needed to ensure that it truly reflects the priorities and the work of the entire caucus."

 There's been frustration, voiced by Rep. Alexandria Ocasio-Cortez, that the House has been in recess during the pandemic.
 The details of the massive 1,815-page legislation have been negotiated by Democratic leadership in private and without public hearings.